periph/website/site/content/platform/chip.md

 # Buying

-- The C.H.I.P. is directly distributed by [NextThing Co](https://getchip.com/).
+- The C.H.I.P. was directly distributed by NextThing Co but is not available anymore.

 _The periph authors do not endorse any specific seller.
 These are only provided for your convenience._